 India’s total insurance market size is projected to reach USD 350–400 billion by 2020.
 Its non-life insurance market has more than tripled in a ten-year period, growing from USD 3.4 billion in 2004 to USD 13.55 billi0n in 2015.
 The industry has targeted 18% growth in 2016 for premiums collected, aiming to reach USD 16 bn.
 Since 2007, the market has become increasingly competitive as the public sector’s share in business overall has steadily declined from 64.4% to 52.4% in 2015.1 Despite this, 4 public sector companies still collect 50% of premiums.

 Insurers in India currently provide operational and project insurance for renewable energy projects.
-However, there is appetite for insurance product developments to address the risks associated with energy performance, project quality, uncertainty of the costs, and exposure to natural catastrophes.
+However, there is appetite for solar insurance product developments to address the risks associated with energy performance, project quality, uncertainty of the costs, and exposure to natural catastrophes.
 Longer-term guarantees and quality assurance products reduce uncertainty and create more attractive terms of investment to improve project viability.
 For example, Allianz, a major global insurer and investor in renewable energy, has developed a comprehensive project risk assessment and certification quality standard for PV power plants during the construction and operational phase.
 The product improves the bankability and insurability of quality assured projects

 Munich Re, which currently holds a 26% stake in Indian non-life insurer HDFC Ergo, has developed new coverage solutions for manufacturers and operators of photovoltaic projects and solar thermal power plants.
-The warranty is supplemented with an insurance policy that pays out compensation upon a guarantee trigger, such as a manufacturer becoming insolvent or fluctuations in solar irradiation.
+The warranty is supplemented with a solar power insurance policy that pays out compensation upon a guarantee trigger, such as a manufacturer becoming insolvent or fluctuations in solar irradiation.
 Since 2010, Munich Re has insured over 55 solar module manufacturers and projects using this product.

 India is an interesting and inspiring example.
 It is difficult not be dazzled by India’s renewable energy ambition.
-Still, India will need to step up the pace and to attain its ambitious 100GW target; it needs to have access to affordable finance and reliable risk management schemes.
+Still, India will need to step up the pace and to attain its ambitious 100GW target; it needs to have access to affordable finance and reliable risk management and solar insurance schemes.
 Well, not just the for solar energy parks, it should also be imperative to focus on health of state electricity distribution companies and other technological challenges related to solar generation- be it grid stability or storage, these too should be at the top of the list.